sws2apps/organized-app/README.md

 We really appreciate your volunteer spirit!
 You can contribute to the app in a few ways:

 1. ⭐️ by **starring the repository**.
-This makes it easier for others enthusiasts to find the app.;
+This makes it easier for other enthusiasts to find the app.;
 2. 💬 by **telling others** about the Organized app;
 3. 💰 by supporting the app with a [**donation**](https://www.buymeacoffee.com/sws2apps);
 4. 🌐 by **[translating](https://crowdin.com/project/organized)** the app to your language;